iskander-rassulov/SPRING-database-wizard/README.md

 2. **Manage Tables:**

    Select a table to view and edit its data.
-Use the buttons to add, delete, and export data.
+Use the buttons to add, delete and export data.

 ## Screenshot